KattsonBastos/astro-airflow-certification/fundamentals/study-notes/basics.md

 [back to contents](#contents)

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;There are thounsands of architectures we could use in Airflow, but let's start simple by taking a look at two types: one node and multi node archutectures.
+&ensp;&ensp;&ensp;&ensp;There are thounsands of architectures we could use in Airflow, but let's start simple by taking a look at two types: one node and multi node architectures.
 </p>

 ### Single Node: the simplest architecture we can have